Hbindra11/devops-labs/README.md

 ```

 The repository is being gradually structured as I progress through my 8-week DevOps practice plan.
-Current focus: completing AWS hands-on labs (Week 2) — including EC2, S3, and IAM — while reinforcing Cloud Practitioner Essentials concepts through practical exercises.
+Current focus: completing **AWS hands-on labs (Week 2)** — including EC2, S3, and IAM — while reinforcing *Cloud Practitioner Essentials* concepts through practical exercises.
-In parallel, I upgraded to **KodeKloud Standard** to access full Linux and DevOps hands-on labs, continuing work on user and permission management tasks not yet completed in Week 1.
+In parallel, I have progressed to **51% completion** of the *KodeKloud Linux Basics* course (Standard plan), expanding my understanding of user and permission management, processes, and system operations relevant to DevOps workflows.
-The initial CI/CD workflow remains in place and will be expanded in upcoming weeks with Docker and automated deployment practice.
+The initial CI/CD workflow remains in place and will be expanded in the upcoming weeks with Docker and automated deployment practice.

 ---